Anita Whitney: Post-trial activity

 Still dogged by criminal charges from her 1919 arrest, Whitney ran for California State Controller in 1924, waging a relentless political campaign that garnered over 100,000 votes.
 On June 20, 1927, California Governor C. C. Young granted Whitney an unconditional pardon, believing that putting her into a cell was "unthinkable".
 Young added that the law under which she was convicted was constitutional but that "abnormal conditions attending the trial" greatly influenced the jury and that "under ordinary circumstances" the case never would have been prosecuted.

 In 1934, she helped establish the San Francisco Workers' School (later the California Labor School).
 In 1935, she was again convicted by the California court system, related to election fraud, since eight circulators had made false attestations during a pre-election petition campaign, but the state watchdogs saw fit to add additional charges of "lecturing without a permit" and "distributing radical literature".
-Her stature among radicals only enhanced by the conviction, Whitney was named the national chairwoman of the Communist Party in 1936.

-California's communists nominated Whitney for the US Senate twice.
+Her stature among radicals only enhanced by the conviction, Whitney was named the state chairperson of the Communist Party in California in 1936.
+California's communists nominated Whitney for the U.S. Senate twice.
+Her 1940 campaign for senator won over 97,000 votes.

-Her popularity among the country's radical leftists never completely disappeared.
-Although trailed by a protracted record of political harassment and accusations by the California Tenney Committee, compounded by the anticommunism promoted locally by actor and future Governor Ronald Reagan in Los Angeles and across the nation by Wisconsin Senator Joe McCarthy, her 1950 campaign for senator won close to 99,000 votes.
+Although trailed by a protracted record of political harassment and accusations by the California Tenney Committee, compounded by the anticommunism promoted locally by actor and future Governor Ronald Reagan in Los Angeles and across the nation by Wisconsin Senator Joe McCarthy, her popularity among the country's radical leftists never completely disappeared.